fatihtepekoy/java-design-patterns/src/designpatterns/structural/decorator/readme.txt

           to provide an enhanced interface

 PS:
- - Each decorator object wraps previous one, this is different than composition -
+ - Each decorator object wraps previous one, this is different from composition -